 Prefix: The prefix folder name in S3

-Partition Keys: You need to select the event field you want to partition data on.
-If the field is of type date, time or timestamp you can choose a format for the field accordingly.
+Partition Keys: You need to select the Event field you want to partition data on.
+Based on the field type, such as, Date, Time or Timestamp, you can choose the appropriate format for it.